by Grover Rutter

 Tip: If you don’t understand certain business concepts, financial statements, or how to make a business plan, go to www.Dummies.com where you will find several helpful and low cost publications (no, I don’t own an interest in Dummies.com).
 Another reference is Decipher Financial Statements.
 Also check out Financial Statements—A Step-By-Step Guide to Understanding and Creating Financial Reports.

 Also, have a CPA (not an unlicensed bookkeeper) prepare a financial statement for your business at least once a year.
 Ask the CPA to explain what the financial statement says about your business.
 Ask the CPA for their advice on how to improve your business.
 And, if you have read any of the publications I recommended, you will be better versed to understand what your CPA is telling you.
 Don’t be afraid to ask your CPA questions.
 And, if your CPA can’t answer your questions to your understanding, find a CPA that can communicate with you.
 You deserve to understand what is going on with your business.
 Doing so will pay BIG dividends in the following ways:

-If you act upon what your financial statements are telling you about the business, you may be able to significantly increase your profits (thus enhancing your lifestyle), and
+- If you act upon what your financial statements are telling you about the business, you may be able to significantly increase your profits (thus enhancing your lifestyle).

 Reporting all Income

 So you don’t like to pay taxes.
 Who does?
 But whatever you do, don’t cheat on your taxes by underreporting income!
 First of all, it is illegal.
 Al Capone was the notorious gangster involved in bootlegging, prostitution, organized crime and murder.
 But he went to prison for not reporting all of his income and paying income taxes!
 Okay, so you’re no Al Capone.
 But, you are a person who may want to sell your business some day.
 What do buyers look for?
 Income.
 And if buyers need to go to a bank in order to finance the purchase of your business, what do the bankers look for?
 Income.